Algorithmic Forecasting of Extreme Heat Waves: Extreme Heat Wave Classification Using a Binary Outcome

-We have arrived at a pivotal research destination.
-If the forecasting goal is help inform policy options two weeks (or more) before an extreme heat wave arrives, one must anticipate how forecasting could undertaken in practice.
-To be useful, the predictors must be measured and readily available well in advance of a possible heat wave.
-This implies ongoing data collection on a regular basis.\footnote { There are also second order requirements.
-For example, the data collection requires continuity in naming conventions, which factors measured, the temporal and spatial scales, the measurement technology used, and data file formats.
+With the long term goal accurate forecasting of extreme heat waves two weeks (or more) in advance, several practical hurdles exist.
+The predictors must be measured and readily available well in advance of a possible heat wave.
+This implies data collection on a regular basis.
+There are also several second order requirements.
+For example, the data collection requires continuity in naming conventions, variables measured, the temporal and spatial scales, the measurement technology used, and data file formats.
 If any of these change, forecasting skill can be badly damaged.
-At the very least, abrupt variation in the data over time will likely be introduced. } In addition, promising predictors should not be constant over time.
-For each grid cell, altitude above sea level, for instance, is a constant that will not change whether or not an extreme heat wave subsequently occurs.
-It has no forecasting capacity.
+At the very least, abrupt nuisance variation in the data over time will likely be introduced.

-Consider again briefly the operationalization an extreme heat wave discussed earlier.
+In addition, a pre-test is no longer feasible.
+Any pre-test immediately before a possible heat wave makes forecasting unworkable.
+When a forecast is needed two weeks in advance, the pre-test values would not yet have materialized.
+Data curation and associated research designs must adjust.

+Moreover, a numeric outcome such as surface temperature should be revisited.
 An extreme heat wave is a discrete event; it is either present or not present.
-The task becomes forecasting a categorical binary outcome.
-Moreover, when using earlier temperature gain scores, we were fitting a \emph{consequence} extreme heat wave precursors and perhaps the impact of a heat dome.
+Therefore, the task becomes forecasting a binary outcome.
+When using earlier temperature gain scores, we were fitting a \emph{consequence} extreme heat wave precursors and perhaps the impact of a heat dome.
 We were not explicitly forecasting a discrete, extreme heat wave.
+Regression should be replaced by classification.

+Finally, as an intermediate step in the direction of real forecasting, it should be possible for predictors positioned substantially earlier to identify accurately real heat waves compared to faux heat waves.
+But accurate classification does not guarantee accurate forecasting; for classification the outcome is known whereas when forecasting, the outcome is not known.
+(If it were known, there would be no need for a forecast.)
+New statistical complications can arise.